-Personal value: When helping clients achieve technical and business improvements, this leads to improvements that impact your clients at a personal level.
+Personal value: Helping clients achieve technical and business improvements leads to improvements that impact your clients at a personal level.
 These appear in the areas such as compensation, career growth, and workload.

-It is important that you include language which will help you to build interest in your sales pitch script.
+It is important that you include language that will help you to build interest in your sales pitch script.

 Connect value with pain: Try displaying a connection between the pain the prospect is experiencing and the value that you’re offering.
 An example is communicating how your value will resolve your prospect’s pain.

 Communicate ROI: Explain to them the return on investment that other clients of yours have achieved by investing in your products and services.
 You can help build interest as well as make your sales pitch script more powerful by giving quantitative figures.

 Communicate how you differ: Communicating how you stand out from your competitors and the prospect’s other options is a great way to build interest.

 Outline threats from doing nothing: There’s always the option for the prospect to do nothing as well as not purchase anything.
 Communicate to the prospect what negative outcomes may occur if they choose to do nothing.

 Share key company facts: Key company facts need to be included in your sales pitch script.
 These should be details regarding your company that are impressive and decent bragging points.
 Examples are years in business, market share, awards, client details, etc.

 Client stories: Telling a story about an existing or past client is incredibly powerful.
 You build interest and credibility when you’re able to display how you’ve helped another business.